Skip to main content Skip to footer

 In this day and age, the majority of rejection letters are sent through email.
 After all, over 90% of job applications are sent through a website or email anyway!

-However, usually, in particularly formal cases, there can be occasions where a letter can be sent through post to an applicant's address.
+However, in particularly formal cases, a letter can sometimes be sent through the post to an applicant's address.
 This can happen when an application has to be sent through a letter in the first place.

 A phone call is most suitable for a candidate who has invested a lot of effort into the recruitment process.
 The same best practices apply to rejection phone calls, where it's important to have at least one piece of constructive criticism in mind and to thank the applicant for the time they have spent getting to know your business.
 Make sure to end the call positively and field any questions they might have about where they went wrong.